milan-sony/LoginSystem-Django/README.md

 # User_Login_System-Django

-This is a simple User login system using django's default user model
+This is a simple User login system build with django's default user model

 ## Run Locally
 You will need to install Python on  you system.
 Head over to https://www.python.org/downloads/ to download python.